george-aristides/project-1/github-guide.md

 This will merge your "new-feature" branch into the branch you are on, which in this example is "dev"

 Do not merge anything directly into main.
 The reason dev exists and pull requests are there are to have a system with enough checks to make sure anything going to main is okayed and looked over by someone else

+## Deleting branches

+When you merge a branch on github, the option to automatically delete that branch may appear.
+This will happen if everything on that branch will then also be on a another bigger branch like dev - So if you create a branch for a specific purpose like adding a feature, you go through all the steps and merge that branch from your terminal or create a pull request on github and that all goes through, you will be left a branch that has less stuff than dev, but everything on it is also on dev.
+So bascially two copies of the same thing.
+Github will ask you if you want to delete this branch, and this is usually a good idea if you are done using the branch for its intended purpose.

+If you delete the branch on github, you will also have to delete it separately on your local repo.
+To do this just type "git branch -d <branch-name>" to delete it on your machine.

+If you go read the commit log and look back you will see I merged and deleted dev while testing stuff out with this.
+I probably should not have done that because I am about to say don't do that, but hindsight is 20/20.
+Don't delete dev while merging to main if we decided to do so at some point.
+This should not be anything we worry about, just thought I should throw it out there because I did it and it may be possible that someone is prompted with that choice.

 # Undoing Things